emacsmirror/clang-capf/README.md

-While `clang-capf` doesn't require anything to be installed besides `clang` as an external component, a better looking completion front-end in Emacs, such as [ivy] might be worth recommending.
+While `clang-capf` doesn't require anything to be installed besides `clang` as an external component, a better looking completion front-end in Emacs, such as [Ivy] or [Corfu] might be worth recommending.

 How to use
 ----------